How to Pass an Illinois Motorcycle License Test

 The examiner will end the test if the rider:

-• Obtains enough points (11 or more) to constitute a failure, or
+• Obtains enough points (11 or more) to constitute a failure

 What Happens If I Am Involved in a Motorcycle Crash?

-If you are injured in a motorcycle accident, the team at The Kryder Law Group, LLC Accident and Injury Lawyers is here to help.
-Our experienced attorneys have an in-depth knowledge of Illinois motorcycle laws and can assist you with navigating the legal system following an incident.
-Contact us today for more information.
+If you’re injured in a motorcycle accident, The Kryder Law Group, LLC Accident and Injury Lawyers, is here to help.
+Our experienced attorneys understand Illinois motorcycle laws and can guide you through the legal process.
+Contact us today to learn more.

 Good luck on your motorcycle riding test!
-In our law practice, we often see the consequences of unsafe riding.
-We urge new riders to take their test seriously, practice in a safe area, and always wear a helmet.
+We’ve seen the impact of unsafe riding, so we urge new riders to practice safely, take the test seriously, and always wear a helmet.

-If you’re injured by someone else’s negligence, call us.
-Our motorcycle accident lawyers represent injured riders in Chicagoland and across Illinois.
+If you’re injured due to someone else’s negligence, call us.
+Our motorcycle accident lawyers serve riders across Illinois.

 How to Pass a Motorcycle License Test in Chicago